romkatv/powerlevel10k/README.md

 ### For new users

 On the first run Powerlevel10k configuration wizard will ask you a few questions and configure your prompt.
 If it doesn't trigger automatically, type `p10k configure`.
+You can further customize your prompt by editing `~/.p10k.zsh`.

 ### For Powerlevel9k users